matheusggds/markdown-saves/proj-must-have/README.md

 For more: [npmjs](https://docs.npmjs.com)

 ### .gitignore
 *.gitignore* is extremely usefull to tell `Git` what from our folder must go to repository.
-There is a lot of time that you has folders that are built at runtime that you dont need it on your repository, then, you use .gitignore.
+There is a lot of times where your repository has folders which you dont need them to go to your repository, then, u use _.gitignore_

 You can start using [gitignore npm package](https://www.npmjs.com/package/gitignore).